Troubleshooting Your First Popup

 If the problem goes away when you turn off all plugins except for Popup Maker, then you'll know it's a plugin conflict.
 To figure out which plugin is the culprit, you can turn on each plugin 1-by-1 until you see the issue again.
 The last plugin you switched on before seeing the error is usually the one that's interfering with Popup Maker.
 You can find another plugin or contact the plugin author for a workaround.

 Video clip of turning off all plugins except Popup Maker

-If the problem is still happening after all plugins except Popup Maker are off, then switch your WordPress theme to a default like Twenty Twenty-One.
+If the problem is still happening after all plugins except Popup Maker are off, then switch your WordPress theme to a default like Twenty Twenty-Three.
 If the error goes away after changing your theme, then your theme is probably creating some mischief with your popups.
 You can find a different theme or reach out to the theme developer for a workaround.

 Video clip of switching to a default WordPress theme